 - Shakespeare Animal Fund

-- Waggle Foundation
+- Waggle Foundation -- based on a crowd-funding model

 For pets with cancer, the following sources of assistance are available: